mabarnes/moment_kinetics/README.md

 ```
 $ julia -O3 --project run_moment_kinetics.jl input.toml
 ```
+Note that the middle character in `-O3` is a capital letter 'O', not a zero.

 Options are specified in a TOML file, e.g. `input.toml` here.
 The defaults are specified in `moment_kinetics_input.jl`.
 * To run in parallel, just put `mpirun -np <n>` in front of the call you would